-The purpose of this guidebook is to compile all essential knowledge for students hired as collaboration with the faculty members in charge of each course.
+The purpose of this guidebook is to compile all essential knowledge for students hired as Teaching Assistants (TAs), including core responsibilities and key considerations for the role.
+This will enable new TAs to effectively support the Institute's educational activities in collaboration with the faculty members in charge of each course.